 Life Skills Support

-Life Skills Support is available within the district in grades three through twelve.
-The district currently contracts with IU 13 for children in need of life skills support in kindergarten through grade two.
-The district Life Skills Support program consists of special education teachers, paraprofessionals, and at the high school level a job trainer, supporting students through academic and daily living skills instruction, community-based instruction, and job training.
-The curricular focus is currently undergoing revision, aligning to the state’s new alternate eligible content – based upon the new PA Core standards.
+Life Skills Support is available within the district in grades Kindergarten through twelve.
+The district Life Skills Support program consists of special education teachers, paraprofessionals, and at the high school level a job trainer, supporting students through academic and daily living skills instruction, community-based instruction, andvocational training.
+The curricular focus is aligned to the state’s Alternate Eligible Content, which is aligned to the PA Core Standards.
+There is a strong focus on building students’ overall literacy and math skills, and applying that knowledge across various settings.
 Focusing on life after graduation and helping students achieve post-secondary outcomes, this program addresses academic, social, and career development.

-Emotional Support is available within the District in grades three through twelve.
-The district currently contracts with IU 13 for children in need of emotional support in kindergarten through grade two.
+Emotional Support is available within the District in grades Kindergarten through twelve.
 The district emotional support program consists of special education teachers, paraprofessionals, psychologists, and social worker, supporting the academic and social/emotional development of students.
 The program has a strong focus on the mental health of the students and provides daily groups run by the teachers, counseling provided by the school psychologists, and adventure-based learning / service learning provided by the social worker.